clinia/useful-scripts/boundary/README.md

   - `authb.sh`: Handles Boundary authentication and provides a centralized connection function.
   - `start-rds.sh`: Manages a secure connection to the RDS service.
   - `start-trino.sh`: Manages a secure connection to the Trino service.
-  - `start-dedalus.sh`: Manages a secure connection to the FHIR target under the Retrieval scope.
 - **Aliases:**
   - `authb`: Runs the Boundary authentication function.
   - `start-rds`: Starts the secure connection loop for the RDS service.
   - `start-trino`: Starts the secure connection loop for the Trino service.
-  - `start-dedalus`: Starts the secure connection loop for the Dedalus (FHIR) service.
   - `kill_port`: Kills any process running on a specified port.

 ## Usage